 Originally from Asia, but introduced to Europe and North America in the 1800s, invasive knotweeds are aggressively invading streams, rivers, and other landscapes.
 Many people who live on the Clackamas or its tributaries are all too familiar with this weed.
 While all of the CRISP partners would love to completely eradicate it, there is simply too much for anyone to control at a large scale.
 The good news is that CRISP has increased both coordination and resources to allow us to control more knotweed than we could without the partnership.

-In 2017 and 2018, after coordination with CRISP partners, the WeedWise team tackled knotweed along the Clackamas upstream from where Richardson Creek flows into the Clackamas (near the junction of Highway 224 and Tong Rd).
-The WeedWise program was also able to survey for knotweed along upper Clear Creek, Eagle Creek, Dubois Creek, and other smaller streams that flow into the Clackamas.
-These surveys are important for us to understand where the knotweed is coming from and how to prioritize our control efforts.
-We are also coordinating work with the Clackamas River Basin Council to control knotweed along the upstream reaches of Deep Creek.
+In 2017, 2018, and 2019, after coordination with CRISP partners, the WeedWise team tackled knotweed along the Clackamas upstream from where Richardson Creek flows into the Clackamas (near the junction of Highway 224 and Tong Rd).
+The WeedWise program was also able to survey and treat knotweed along upper/middle Clear Creek, Eagle Creek, Dubois Creek, North Fork Deep Creek, and other smaller streams that flow into the Clackamas.
+The surveys are important for us to understand where the knotweed is coming from and how to prioritize our control efforts.
+We are also coordinating work with the Clackamas River Basin Council to control knotweed along Deep Creek.
 In the future, we hope to expand this work to other Clackamas tributaries and further downstream on the Clackamas.

 Garlic Mustard Project